Are you owed a broadband or mobile bill credit refund?

-Over the course of two years, Ofcom estimated some two million customers left their provider without claiming more than £10 million in credit.
+OVER the course of two years, Ofcom estimated some two million customers left their provider without claiming more than £10 million in credit.

-Here's how to claim your share.
+Here's how to claim your money back.

-Are you owed money?
+First: are you owed money?

-Refunds are available for anyone who has overpaid for services or built up credit on accounts with suppliers.
+Bill credit refunds are available for anyone who has overpaid for services or built up credit on accounts with suppliers.

-It's possible to claim back this credit up to six years (five in Scotland) after we closed the account.
+It's possible to claim back this bill credit up to six years (five in Scotland) after we closed the account.

 - Paying for a service in advance